zbango/gym-saas/docs/database-v2-first-slice.md

 - `time`
   requires `duration_value + duration_unit`
 - `visits`
-  requires `visit_limit`
+  requires both `visit_limit` and `duration_value + duration_unit`

+Visit plans expire when their visits are exhausted or their calendar window ends, whichever happens first.
 This avoids the V1 ambiguity where monthly-like plans and duration counts drift apart.

 Indexes: